krupkat/podcaster/README.md

 ## Install

-Binaries for [MuOS](https://muos.dev/) are available in the releases section, install them via the archive manager.
+Binaries for [MuOS](https://muos.dev/) and [Knulli](https://knulli.org/) are available in the releases section, install them via the archive manager.

 ## Build instructions